rardcode/sambafs/README.md

 ```
 Launch docker the first time: a simple smb.conf will be created in data/ dir.\
 Docker is ready for a public samba share in /srv/samba/public.\
-Edit data/smb.conf with your desidered shares and compose.yml with user to add (you can pass user with `-u` option in docker run).
+Edit data/smb.conf with your desidered shares and compose.yml with group/user to add.

 ## How to run